A Unified Framework Connecting Chemical Enrichment to Resolved Star Formation Histories with Applications to Local Group Dwarf Irregulars: Observational Results

 Our SFH and metallicity evolution measurements are shown in Figure \ref{fig:aquarius_sfh}.
 We present solutions under both the traditional linear AMR model and our new MZH metallicity evolution model.
 We also show the solution of \cite{McQuinn2024}, who measured the SFH of Aquarius with the same data using the \textsc{match} code.
 While our measurements are statistically consistent with those of \cite{McQuinn2024}, there are a few differences between our measurements that are apparent.
 While we reproduce the pause in star formation from roughly 10--13 Gyr ago noted by \cite{McQuinn2024b}, our measurements find larger initial bursts of star formation.
 In our fiducial MZH measurement, we find that Aquarius formed $\sim25\%$ of its stellar mass in the first 2 Gyr of cosmic time, while \cite{McQuinn2024b} found that only $\sim10\%$ of the stellar mass formed in this period.
 In our measurement, this difference is compensated by lower average SFR from 5--8 Gyr ago compared to \cite{McQuinn2024b}.
 Therefore, the average age of stars Aquarius is slightly older in our measurement compared to \cite{McQuinn2024b}.
 As older stellar populations have higher stellar mass-to-light ratios, we find a slightly higher total stellar mass formed in Aquarius of $4.35^{+0.58}_{-0.41} \times 10^6$ M$_\odot$, while \cite{McQuinn2024b} find $3.9 \times 10^6$ M$_\odot$.

 We perform an independent check of the metallicity evolution found in our resolved SFH fit by comparing against the ages and metallicities of individual red giant stars following the methods in \S \ref{sec:ages}. \cite{Kirby2017a} measured the metallicities of 23 RGB stars from Keck/DEIMOS spectra and found a median [Fe/H] = $-1.49$ dex with standard deviation 0.37 dex.
 Later, \cite{HermosaMunoz2020} measured the metallicities of 53 RGB stars from VLT/FORS2 spectra and found a median [Fe/H] = $-1.58$ dex with standard deviation 0.29 dex.
 By combining these spectroscopic metallicity measurements with our high-precision photometry we are able to measure the ages of the stars that fall within the HST/ACS field of view.
 These single-star age and metallicity measurements are shown overplotted on the upper right panel of Figure \ref{fig:aquarius_sfh}.
 At older ages ($>8$ Gyr ago), the single-star measurements have slightly higher metallicities compared to the resolved SFH result ($\sim0.2$ dex).
-We note that seven of the eight stars with measured ages $<2$ Gyr are found to have ages $\sim1$ Gyr, which is the youngest age allowed by our prior.
-If we allow younger ages for these stars we obtain better fits (statistically speaking), but this is physically unlikely given that these stars are selected to be on the upper RGB.
-Overall, the young stars for which we measure ages $\approx1$ Gyr are likely not well fit, and so their metallicities and ages may not be reliable.
-Overall, the majority of the stars in the sample have intermediate ages (2 -- 8 Gyr ago) and show excellent agreement with the results from the resolved SFH fits.